 These case studies highlight the procedural complexities and varying outcomes plaintiffs may encounter when pursuing medical malpractice claims in Florida’s public and private hospitals.

-About Domnick Cunningham & Yaffa
+About Rafferty Domnick Cunningham & Yaffa

-At Domnick Cunningham & Yaffa, we specialize in handling complex medical malpractice cases across Florida.
+At Rafferty Domnick Cunningham & Yaffa, we specialize in handling complex medical malpractice cases across Florida.
 Our experienced team of attorneys is dedicated to providing personalized legal representation to clients who have suffered due to medical negligence.
 Whether dealing with public or private hospitals, we understand the intricacies of the legal frameworks and procedural requirements unique to each case.

-Why Choose Domnick Cunningham & Yaffa?
+Why Choose Rafferty Domnick Cunningham & Yaffa?

 • Expertise in Medical Malpractice: With years of experience, our attorneys possess a deep understanding of medical malpractice laws and the nuances between public and private hospital claims.